thomasdavis/pinjs/README.md

-# Pinjs - Node.js module for Pin.net.au
+# Pin.js - Node.js module for [Pin.net.au](http://pin.net.au)

 [![Build Status](https://secure.travis-ci.org/ApiEngine/pinjs.png?branch=master)](http://travis-ci.org/ApiEngine/pinjs)

-Pinjs is an node.js API client for [Pin](https://pin.net.au/) which is an Australian payment gateway.
+Pin.js is an node.js API client for [Pin](https://pin.net.au/) which is an Australian payment gateway.
 The module has wrapped all documented Pin resources.

+Down under we don't have access to some of the cooler payment gate ways so we are looking forward to Pin giving us more options than just Paypal.

 ## Getting started